ome/omero-guide-qupath/docs/qupath.rst

 - Data: example images from

-  - IDR project reference as idr0018 http://idr.openmicroscopy.org/webclient/?show=project-101
+  - IDR project referenced as idr0018 http://idr.openmicroscopy.org/webclient/?show=project-101.
+Note that the data also have been imported into an OMERO.server where the possibility to write annotations exists (not the IDR server itself).
+See the Step by Step section for further details.

 -  Plugin ``ome-omero-roitool`` for import and export of ROIs to or from OMERO using OME-XML format